wiris/html-integrations/demos/react/generic/README.md

     *Note that the **content** can be empty or anything you want to set as the initial editor content.*

-3. Finally, you are ready to run the development server through the specified [command](#How-to-run-the-demo)
+3. Finally, you are ready to run the development server through the specified command ```npm run start```

 ## How to run the tests